chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 }
 ```

-As mentioned, the client is implemented as a normal VS Code extension, and it has access to all VS Code namespace API.
+As mentioned, the client is implemented as a normal Baosky 插件, and it has access to all Baosky namespace API.

-Below is the content of the corresponding extension.ts file, which is the entry of the **lsp-sample** extension:
+Below is the content of the corresponding 插件.ts file, which is the entry of the **lsp-sample** 插件:

 ```typescript
 import * as path from 'path';